Rajpratik71/Mininet-wiki/Documentation.md

 #### Other Documents

+* [Introduction to Mininet](http://cng.ateneo.edu/cng/wyu/classes/cs154/cs154-mn-intro.pdf) A brief introduction to Mininet, by Prof. William ES Yu of the Ataneo University of Manila.
 * [[The Mininet Approach to Network Research and Prototyping | Mininet Approach]] Principles that have guided Mininet's design
 * [[Futures]] A few (mostly older) thoughts on future Mininet features